yamcs/yamcs-scos2k/docs/mdb.rst

 These options are specified under the TC keyword

 vblParamLengthBytes(interger)
     default size in bytes of the size tag for variable length strings and bytestrings

+allowApidChange (boolean)
+    if true, define the APID as a user changeable argument with the default value as per MIB.
+If false, the APID defined in the MIB table CCF is enforced.

+allowAckChange (boolean)
+    same as above but it refers to the ack flags that configure the command acknowledgments.
+If true the user can select which acks flags are set, if false the MIB value from the CCF table isenforced.

 TM Options
 ----------